apple2723/ants-vs-bees-web-app/README.md

 This web-based game is an extension of the original **Ants vs Some Bees** game that is taught as a project in UC Berkeley's C88C / CS61 course; Data Structures.

 Our app extends the functionality of the original game with some major changes.
+## Tests

+To run tests on this program, we use PyTest based unit testing.

 ## Roadmap of Development (Extensions)